PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 10:26:16
+Last updated: 2024-04-11 10:26:50
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson